 - Communication and Language

 - Physical Development

-- Personal, Social and Emotional Development
+- Personal, Social and Emotional

-There are four specific areas of learning:
+Development There are four specific areas of learning:

 - Literacy

 - Mathematics

 - Understanding the World

-- Expressive Arts and Design
+Expressive Arts and Design

-At St. Mary's primary School all areas of learning are delivered through a well-planned topic based approach, with a balance of adult led and child initiated activities.
+At St. Mary's primary School all areas of learning are delivered through a well-planned progressive curriculum, with a balance of adult led and child-initiated activities.
 Throughout Reception our long, medium and short-term plans ensure that each child has the opportunity to develop their knowledge, skills and understanding in every area and at the appropriate developmental level.
-Our long term planning ensures coverage so that all children have opportunities to work towards and achieve the Early Learning Goals (ELGs) that define the expectations for most children to reach by the end of the EYFS.
-Our half termly topic based approach allows flexibility to ensure that both children's needs and interests are taken into account.
+Our long-term planning ensures coverage so that all children have opportunities to work towards and achieve the Early Learning Goals (ELGs) that define the expectations for most children to reach by the end of the EYFS.
+Our half termly planning allows flexibility to ensure that both children's needs and interests are considered.